jessicarogobete/AWS-Sentinel-2-download-and-process/README.md

  Once the instance is set up, you only need to alter the parameters for the data you wish to download at the start of the main script, then call the script in the terminal with

 ```
-$ python main.py
+cd ./Download_Process
+./main.sh
 ```

-## Installation Instructions
+## Installation Instructions without AMI

 ### Preparing your EC2 Instance
 1. Log in to Amazon EC2 and launch new Ubuntu instance
-    - Pick your instance type (I used t3.2xlarge) and storage.
+    - Pick your instance type and storage.
 Uncheck the “Delete on Termination” box when adding your storage volume.
     - For Step 6: Configure Security group, add the following rule:
         Type: Custom TCP Rule
         Port Range: 5901
         Source: Anywhere
     - After review and launch, create a new key file and save it to your computer (note where it is saved)
-2. Download PuTTy to connect to the EC2 instance
-    - In PuTTy, enter public DNS of instance under Host Name
-	- Switch to Connection category and enter how many seconds you want between keepalives
-	- Under Connection, expand the SSH sub-menu and go to Auth
-	- Attach your instance private key file
-	- Under Tunnels, add source port: 5902 with destination: <your instance’s IP address>:5901
-	- Save the session then click open
-	- When prompted for username, type ubuntu
-3. For a GUI, download TightVNC for Windows or VNCViewer for Linux
-	- The address/name you want to connect to will be localhost:5902
-	- See https://medium.com/@s.on/running-ubuntu-desktop-gui-aws-ec2-instance-on-windows-3d4d070da434 for more detailed instructions
-4. Download Filezilla for file transfer between your computer and EC2 Instance
-	- To connect to your instance, open the site manager and add a new site as follows:
-		- Host: <your instance’s Public DNS>
-		- Port: 22
-		- Logon Type: Key File
-		- User: ubuntu
-	- Attach your instance key file

 ### Preparing your environment to run s2 toolbox processing
 5. Transfer 7_Sen2cor_SL2P directory to instance using Filezilla
 6. Create an anaconda environment with python 2.7 and the necessary libraries
 ```
 conda create -n 2.7 python=2.7 gdal=2.1.0 pytables
 source activate 2.7

 ```

-With this way, we obtain a functional Production server for L2A sentinel products

 Installation of SSH (for remote access to the server):
 ```